a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/04. DOM Introduction/README.txt

 Write a JS function that changes the color of all even rows when the user clicks a button.
 Apply the color "Teal" to the target rows.

+06. Sum Table
+Write a JS function that finds the first table in a document and sums the values in the last column.
+The result is then displayed in an element with ID "sum".